abdurrahimcs50/abdurrahimcs50/README.md

 # Hi there! 👋

+I’m a Sr. Back-End Developer with 3+ years of experience specializing in Python, Django, FastAPI, Docker, Celery, Django REST Framework (DRF), AWS, and SQL.
+I’ve developed and maintained high-traffic, data-driven SaaS products across fintech, healthcare, and e-commerce sectors.
+My role includes building efficient RESTful services, ensuring high-quality code, and collaborating with teams to deliver a superior user experience.

-I am an experienced Python Back-End Developer with a proven track record in building high-traffic, data-driven applications across fintech, healthcare, and e-commerce industries.
-My expertise in Python, Django, Django REST Framework, Django Celery, Docker, ELK Stack, and cloud platforms has enabled me to craft innovative solutions that significantly improve efficiency and user experience.
-I am adept at database management, server operations, web scraping, automation, and continuous integration and deployment processes.
-My passion for solving complex problems and delivering value makes me a valuable asset to potential employers.
+I have a proven track record in database management, server operations, web scraping, automation, and CI/CD processes.
+My expertise in Python, Django, FastAPI, Django REST Framework, Django Celery, Docker, and various cloud platforms has enabled me to create innovative solutions that enhance efficiency and user experience.

 ### 🛠 Tech Stack